How to Plan For Your Next Interior Design Project

 Now, to get down to the brass tacks of why you’re here: What will this cost you?
 As we said earlier, every project (& therefore every budget) is different.
 So, to simplify this complicated topic, we created two categories for the various price-points of furniture.

-The first category is called “Mid-Range,” and it’s oriented around moderately priced retail brands, such as West Elm, Crate & Barrel, Pottery Barn, Restoration Hardware, Arhaus, and more.
+The first category is oriented around moderately priced retail brands, such as Arhaus, Universal, Uttermost, and more.
 This category is great for clients looking for better quality but not looking to make life-long investments in furnishings.
 These furnishings can be fashionable but often trend towards more practical designs (to appeal to the widest audience).
-We suggest that clients use this category as a budget-saving alternative for smaller pieces, such as side tables, ottomans, and occasional chairs.
-Pieces that aren’t heavily used and won’t endure lots of wear are great from this category.
+We suggest clients using this category as a budget-saving alternative for smaller pieces, such as side tables, ottomans, and accessories.
+Pieces that aren’t heavily used and won’t endure lots of wear are excellent from this category.

-The second and final category is called “Designer.”
-This category comprises mainly trade brands such as Sunpan, Arteriors, Made Goods, World’s Away, and more.
-Though you’ve likely never heard of these brands, designers are very familiar with the quality & style that they offer exclusively to the trade community.
+The second category mainly comprises trade brands such as Curry & Company, Vanguard, Baker, Theodore Alexander, John Richardson, Arteriors, Made Goods, World’s Away, and more.
+Though you may not have ever heard of these brands, designers are very familiar with the quality & style that they offer to the trade community.
 These products will be of the highest quality and often include semi-custom and custom design options.
 Furniture from this category will be a life-long investment and can later be reupholstered for an updated look.
-We, of course, recommend that our clients plan for the majority of their furniture & décor to come from this category, but we do understand that budgets can require lower-cost alternatives.
-Therefore, we go to Market every season to preview the exclusive new products from these trade brands.
+We, of course, recommend that our clients plan for most of their furniture & décor to come from this category, but we understand that budgets can require lower-cost alternatives.
+Therefore, we go to Market every season to preview the exclusive new products from these trade brands and so many more!
 This way, we can offer our clients the latest and greatest of what’s available.
+We test drive furniture for our clients so when we are selecting, we know how items sit, support, how smooth drawers open, the details of the finishes, corners and hardware quality.

 Budgeting By Room: